LOOSE IMPEDIMENTS: GENERAL

 Q.Is an ant hill a loose impediment?

 A.Yes.
+An ant hill is a cast or heap made by an insect.
 A player is entitled to remove an ant hill under Rule 23-1.
+(Revised)

 Status of Insect-Like Creatures